jameslamb/conference-notes/ODSC/odsc-west-2016.md

 	- they pretty much never mean accuracy
 - AUC + deviance let you worry about what to do with your qualifier
 - Z and p
-	- p is uniformly distirbuted in the interval [0,1].
+	- p is uniformly distributed in the interval [0,1].
 If you have no effect, you don't get a p of 1
 	- Z is roughly normally distributed with standard deviation 1
 - if there is an effect:
 	- Z goes to infinity as n increases